Holly Mae Brood

 Holly Mae Brood (born 25 November 1994) is a Dutch actress and presenter.
 She is best known for her role as Amy Kortenaer in the soap opera Goede tijden, slechte tijden and the spin-off series Nieuwe Tijden.
 She is also known as co-host of the Dutch/Flemish version of Love Island.
+She is a daughter of musician Herman Brood.

 Career

 Film and television

-She played a role in the 2016 films SneekWeek and Hart Beat.
+Brood played a role in the 2016 films SneekWeek and Hart Beat.
 She played a role in the 2018 comedy film Mannen van Mars.
 In 2019, she presented Holland's Next Make Over, a spin-off of Holland's Next Top Model.
-In that same year, she also appeared in the musical Lazarus at the DeLaMar theatre in Amsterdam, Netherlands.
+In that same year, Brood also appeared in the musical Lazarus at the DeLaMar theatre in Amsterdam, Netherlands.

-In 2019 and 2020, she appeared in the television series Meisje van Plezier.
+In 2019 and 2020, Brood appeared in the television series Meisje van Plezier.
 She also played the role of Claudia in the 2020 film Life as It Should Be directed by Ruud Schuurman.
 In March 2022, she appeared in an episode of the police drama series Flikken Maastricht.
+Brood appears in the 2022 film Foodies directed by Mannin de Wildt.